AdobeDocs/campaign-web.en/help/v8/workflows/activities/combine.md

 ![](../assets/workflow-intersection-example.png)

-The following **exclusion** example shows two queries configured to filter profiles who are between 18 and 27 years old and have an adobe email email domain.
-The profiles with an adobe email domain are then excluded from the first set.
+The following **exclusion** example shows two queries configured to filter profiles who are between 18 and 27 years old and have an Adobe email domain.
+The profiles with an Adobe email domain are then excluded from the first set.

 ![](../assets/workflow-exclusion-example.png)